dojo/docs/developer/design/builder.rst

 Available Deployment Optimization Transforms
 --------------------------------------------

-Dojo includes the deployment optimization transforms listed below.
+The Dojo Toolkit includes the deployment optimization transforms listed below.
 This document gives an overview of each transform; a more-detailed reference guide is also available for each transform.

 compactCss